Ideal Client Avatars: From Generic to Magnetic

 Who already values your way of thinking, not just your output?

-Introducing the Ideal Client Avatar
+Introducing the Client Avatar

 Surface Context

-Approximate age or life stage
+Their approximate age or life stage

 Where they’re based